 Just as it is unhealthy for humans to be underweight, cats can also suffer the detrimental impacts of obesity.

 Generally, obesity will impact middle-aged, neutered or indoor cats.
 It’s fairly easy to notice if your cat is suffering from obesity.
 Their weight will increase and they will have an unwillingness to exercise.
+It’s important to get the issue rectified quickly, as obese cats suffer from a reduced life expectancy.

 Causes of obesity include: